shacheesb/Alpha-Signal-Generation-from-Financial-News-using-NLP-for-short-term-stock-forecasting/README.md

 #  Alpha Signal Generation from Financial News

 This project builds a pipeline to extract sentiment signals from financial news headlines and link them to stock price movements for potential predictive modeling.
-It combines NLP techniques, financial data analysis, and machine learning to explore the viability of using news-based sentiment as an alpha-generating signal.
+It combines NLP techniques, financial data analysis, and machine learning to explore the viability of using news-based sentiment as an alpha-generating signal and deploys it with the help of Streamlit app.

 ## 📌 Project Overview